craigcosmo/big-pay/readme.md

 What this command will do is, generate bundle.js, index.html and asset such as images and css files, all will be stored in dist/development folder

-## Usage

-At the project root, run the following command
+Then run the following command

 ```
 npm run dev